DurHunb/Sentimental-analysis-of-travel/README.md

 - Based on Django 2.0.5

-RB feel great when he designed the sentimental analysis website
+RB feels very good after finishing this website, especially won the award.

-This is a website made by sentimental analysis based on sentimental directory.
+This project name is Sentimental-analysis-of-travel ,which uses sentimental analysis based on sentimental directory to help people people avoid some difficults in travel.

-There is some of travel sentimental directory made by RB, and thank you for my parter who designed the website with me.
+Travel sentimental directories and some of website are designed  by RB, and thanks for my parter who designed the website with me.

-Though the website is simple, but it takes us long time.
-I will be pround of me that I designed the travel sentimental directory.
+This project is very rudimentary, if you can leave a comment, I will be grateful.
+In the future, I will also take the time to perfect it.

 Thank you for visiting.